Third Time's A Charm

 I cried.
 I consulted Google.
 I wept some more.
 Finally, I got in through the backdoor of our hosting, packed, zipped up my backup files and shut that site down completely.

 I was nervous, single again after years of a reliable partnership.
-And yet, I felt a glimmer of hope and excitement when my friend, a fellow designer and the talent behind my new branding, set me up with my rebound - Showit5.
+And yet, I felt a glimmer of hope and excitement when my friend, a fellow designer, set me up with my rebound - Showit5.

 On our first date, I was smitten.
 Where Wordpress had been reliable, organized and strong, Showit5 showed up ready to show me glamour and excitement.
 There were no rules, no codes to follow.
 Simply beautiful design, anything I could imagine.